Alejandro-Casanova/Refuge-Restrooms-Android/README.md

 ## TODO
 - [ ] Create "add bathroom" section
+- [ ] Upgrade Scaffold and Buttom Navigation Bar components to Material 3.
+Current versions are not compatible with Material 3 theming.
+Quick fix was done calling the theme wrapper around the faulty components.
 - [ ] Add links in "about" screen to GitHub, original project page, pateron...
 - [x] Detailed info list window
     - [ ] Allow edit suggestions on restrooms like in web app